isabellacpmelo/naruto-game/README.md

 ## About the project

-Narutinho Game is a Naruto-themed running game inspired by the classic T-Rex Game from Chrome.
+Naruto Game is a Naruto-themed running game inspired by the classic T-Rex Game from Chrome.
 Run through obstacles, aim for the highest score, and unlock surprise rewards along the way.
 A nostalgic and fun experience for fans of the anime!

 ### Screenshots